Rehab Centers Clayton, NM

 • Accepts Medicare

-• Sexual abuse victims, domestic violence victims and transitional-age young adults
+• Rehab for teens, vets and transitional-age young adults

-• Substance use education, group counseling and vocational training
+• Substance use education, individual counseling and group counseling

 Partnership For Programress Southeast Health Group - 72.4 miles from Clayton, NM

-Partnership For Programress Southeast Health Group is a residential addiction treatment facility in Springfield, Colorado that is situated in the 81073 zip code.
-It accommodates people with HIV or AIDS, transitional-age young adults and sexual abuse victims.
+Partnership For Programress Southeast Health Group is a residential addiction treatment facility in Springfield, CO that is situated in the 81073 zip code.
+It can accommodate domestic violence victims, transitional-age young adults and judicial clients.

 Address: 189 East 9th Avenue, Springfield, CO 81073 in Baca County